Apache HTTP Server Version 2.4

 scheme is effectively the protocol that should be used to

 are supported by this module.
-When using https
+When using https, the requests

 are forwarded through the remote proxy using the HTTP CONNECT method.